nixpoe/coding-test/README.md

 ## Financial Return Calculator Challenge 📈

 ### The Challenge
-Our quantitative analysis team needs a flexible command-line tool to calculate stock returns.
-Standard libraries provide backward-adjusted data, but for our performance models, we also need to calculate forward-adjusted returns from a specific investment date.
+Our quantitative analysis team requires a command-line interface (CLI) tool for calculating forward-adjusted stock returns.
+This tool is a business-critical asset for our team, as its output will directly inform performance models used for key client reporting.
+Accuracy and methodological transparency are the top priorities.

+While standard data libraries provide backward-adjusted prices, our models require a forward-adjusted calculation to accurately reflect the performance of a specific investment.

 Your mission is to build this tool.
 It will read unadjusted stock price data (for tickers like AAPL or TSLA), perform a user-specified return calculation, and save the results to a file, supporting multiple output formats.
+Do the actual calculations yourself, do not use any libraries like pandas, ta-lib etc. You can use basic libraries to help with loading and storing the CSV, Parquet, and JSON file formats.

+Try to build things step by step, be methodical!

 ### Core Requirements
 ##### 1) Extensible Data Loading